StreamX Command Line Interface (CLI)

 3. For each Content-defining option merge temporary JSON with corresponding fragment resulting in a new temporary JSON

-4. After processing all JSON fragments, the temporary JSON becomes target content
+4. After processing all JSON fragments, the temporary JSON becomes the target content

 streamx publish pages index.html -j content.num=123 -j {"content":{"text":"text"}}